bgha-stibosystems/angular-styleguide/README.md

 export default todo;
 ```

-Recommended way : using ES2015 `Class` (note manually calling `new TodoAutoFocus` when registering the directive) to create the Object:
+using ES2015 `Class` (note manually calling `new TodoAutoFocus` when registering the directive) to create the Object:

 ```js
 /* ----- todo/todo-autofocus.directive.ts ----- */